mfreed7/xslt_polyfill/README.md

    Because XHTML always renders in no-quirks mode, if the transformed (HTML) output content *doesn't* include a `<!DOCTYPE>`, then it ordinarily would have rendered in quirks mode, which is different.
+ - Since the polyfill uses the Fetch API to request any additional resources linked via `<xsl:include>` or `<xsl:import>` in the XML source, these requests are subject to CORS, which might block the request.
+The browser- native XSLT processor is able to load these resources, despite the CORS violation, leading to a behavior difference.
  - There are likely opportunities for performance improvement.
 In particular, there are a few places where the content takes extra passes through a parser, and those could likely be streamlined.